Donate Now! Our Goal: $13,000. (Please select “2014 Gaza Ramadan Football Tournament”.)

 September 14 — 25

-The popular and much anticipated Rachel Corrie Ramadan Football tournament, featuring 352 men in 32 teams from all over Gaza.
+The popular and much anticipated Rachel Corrie Ramadan Football Tournament, featuring 352 men in 32 teams from all over Gaza.
 Each team will take the names of towns and villages in historic Palestine destroyed by Israel in 1948.
 As co-organizer Adnan Abu Al-Saud says, the theme is “a point of convergence between Rachel Corrie as a human rights defender and Gaza refugee’s legacy of resisting injustice”.
 Note: this portion of the tournament has concluded.
 Please see the 2014 Men’s Tournament page to see photos and hear from organizer Adnan Abu Al Sa’ud about how it all went.

 Your support is vital

 The Rachel Corrie Foundation feels that projects of this nature are vital to the health of Gazan communities under extreme duress, with a value to the exaggerated.
-If you agree, please help us reach our goal of $13,000 and support this great community Ramadan event, visit our Donation Page today.
+If you agree, please help us reach our goal of $13,000 and support this great community Ramadan event by visiting our Donation Page today.
 (Make sure to select “Ramadan Football Tournament” for your donation.)

 Make checks out to “Rachel Corrie Foundation” with the notation “2014 Ramadan Football Tournament” and send to:

 for Peace & Justice